 Right next to the Palacio Real is the Madrid Cathedral (La Cathedral de Santa Maria la Real de la Almudena).
 Quite the mouthful ;-).
 A building of Arabic origin, it is constructed of granite and marble.
 Supposedly when the Moors conquered the city of Madrid in the 8th century, a statue of the virgin was hidden in the city walls.
 The wall crumbled in the 15th century when the city was reconquered.
 It is said that El Cid himself found the virgin and that was what helped him in his quest.

-If you have any energy left, you can talk a short walk to
+If you have any energy left after your full self guided walking tour of Madrid, you can talk a short walk to

 The rectangular plaza is synonymous with Madrid.
 Since its construction in 1617, the plaza has been used as markets, for bullfights and even an execution site during the Spanish Inquisition.
 There are a total of 237 balconies overlooking the plaza.
 I would not want to live in any of the apartments as this is one of the most touristy places in Madrid and l think l would go crazy with the noise.
 There are a ton of eateries there under the porticoes.
 A bronze statue of King Phillip the 3rd is smack dab in the center.
 Every time we visit, there is usually this guy who poses with you for money dressed as Spiderman.
 He looks more like Jack Black in Nacho Libre, 5 foot tall with the biggest belly and a body that tests the limit of the spider suit.
 He cracks me up no end.
 I am just too cheap to pay him :-).

 Pin it for later: